Lorna Day Registered MBACP, MSc, FdA

 Local transport links include rail and bus services all within easy walking distance of my practice in the centre of Albrighton.

-I have a dedicated room for counselling on the ground floor with disabled access.
+I have a dedicated consulting room on the ground floor with disabled access.
 Please do ask me about this to ensure it meets your needs.
 There is secure parking.

 I hold full indemnity and liability insurance.
 I am a registered member of the professional counselling body, the BACP (see above).
-You can obtain verification from www.bacp.co.uk - Check the BACP Register.
+You can obtain verification from www.bacp.co.uk - Search BACP.